stevesea/Adventuresmith/content_attribution.md

 <p><a href="http://www.drivethrurpg.com/product/94621/Stars-Without-Number%3A-Core-Edition">Stars Without Number on DriveThruRPG</a></p>

 <p><a href="http://www.drivethrurpg.com/browse/pub/3482/Sine-Nomine-Publishing">Sine Nomine Publishing on DriveThruRPG</a></p>
-The content reproduced here is from the free version of the core SWN rulebook and various free supplements.
+<p>The content reproduced here is from the free version of the core SWN rulebook and various free supplements.</p>
 <blockquote>
 <p>Stars Without Number is a retro science fiction role playing game influenced by the Old School
 Renaissance and partially inspired by the great fantasy role-playing game editions written by